juespega/holbertonschool-shell/basics/README.md

-1. This script is for courrent working directory
+0. This script is for courrent working directory
+1. This script is for list the content